-Welcome to the Dreamcatcher, a round-up of the posts and podcasts that inspired me in some way this week.
+Welcome to the Dreamcatcher, where I share the things that inspired me in some way this week.

 This month, my 30-day experiment is to be more present in life.
 With that in mind, this will be my last post until the new year.
 My parents are coming into town today, and we’ve got a bunch of great stuff lined up.
 Thank you so much for coming to I Dream of FIRE!
 Until January, have a great holiday and an awesome New Year’s.
 Continue reading

 I often see the quote “Don’t compare your beginning to someone else’s middle,” encouraging people to have perspective when comparing where they are on their own journey to those aspirational figures ahead of them.

 It’s a reminder to us that we can improve, and over time we can achieve as much as or more than those whom we see today as being at the next level or where we want to be.
 And that’s good advice.
 You won’t get better if you start off too discouraged to even try.

 I’ve been thinking about that quote lately, and I wonder: Why do we never see it reversed?
 Continue reading

 As far as I’m concerned, the original “12 Days of Christmas” is for the birds.
 I’ve got nothing against 12 drummers drumming, but what am I going to do with seven swans, six geese, four calling birds, a trio of French hens, a pair of turtle doves and a partridge?